LukeGrahamLandry/modding-tutorials/tutorials/3 Advanced Items.md

 and we can have intellij add the default constructer Then we can add the get burn time function
-It takes in the item stack used as fuel and returns how long the fuel will burn in ticks So 32 hundred is twice a coal so it should do half a stack Then we can go back to ItemInit and import the FuelItem class
+It takes in the item stack used as fuel and returns how long the fuel will burn in ticks So 32 hundred is twice a coal so it should do 1/4 a stack Then we can go back to ItemInit and import the FuelItem class

 So now an actually advanced item, lets make one that teleports you where you're looking